-\paragraph{Zero-Shot Reranking.} Table~\ref{tb:reranking_result} reports the reranked results from the top-10 retrieved candidates of $M^{\text{hard}}$(\nvembed) and \ourmodel{} on the tasks involving multi-modal queries.
-We observe accuracy improvements in visual question answering retrieval tasks (i.e., OVEN and InfoSeek), but no improvement on composed image retrieval tasks (i.e., FashionIQ and CIRR).
-However, as shown in Table~\ref{tb:mbeir_data_statistics} (in the Appendix), compared to OVEN and InfoSeek, FashionIQ and CIRR only have one relevance label per query.
-We hypothesize that there may be additional relevant positives that are not labeled.
-We refer readers to Figure~\ref{fig:composed_image_cases} in the Appendix for case studies.
+\paragraph{Zero-Shot Reranking.} Table~\ref{tb:reranking_result} reports the reranked results of the top-10 retrieved candidates from $M^{\text{hard}}$(\nvembed) and \ourmodel{} on the tasks involving multimodal queries.
+We observe accuracy improvements in visual question answering retrieval tasks (i.e., OVEN and InfoSeek), but no improvement in composed image retrieval tasks (i.e., FashionIQ and CIRR).
+However, as shown in Appendix Table~\ref{tb:mbeir_data_statistics}, FashionIQ and CIRR, compared to OVEN and InfoSeek, only have one relevance label per query.
+We hypothesize that there may be additional relevant positive samples that are not labeled.
+We refer the reader to Appendix Figure~\ref{fig:composed_image_cases} for case studies.

-We conduct experiments on the composed image retrieval dataset with high-quality human annotations, CIRCO~\citep{circo} validation set, consisting of 219 queries and 123K candidates in total.
-On average, 4.2 positives are labeled by humans per query.
-Table~\ref{tb:circo_result} reports mAP@5 for various retrievers and their reranking results.
-We directly use the models and code provided by the authors to get the results of MagicLens~\citep{magiclens}\footnote{\url{https://github.com/google-deepmind/magiclens}} and E5-V~\citep{e5v}\footnote{\url{https://github.com/kongds/E5-V}} retrievers.
-For our retrievers fine-tuned on M-BEIR, $M^{\text{rand}}$(\clipsf{}), $M^{\text{hard}}$(\promptllavanext), $M^{\text{hard}}$(\nvembed) and \ourmodel{}, we directly use the same instructions as CIRR in M-BEIR for query encoding.
-We first observe that our MLLM-based retrievers outperform MagicLens and E5-V. More importantly, reranking upon the top-10 retrieved candidates from the different retrievers significantly improves mAP@5 by at least 7 points.
-The result demonstrates the effectiveness of prompting an MLLM as a reranker in composed image retrieval tasks.
+We conduct experiments on the CIRCO~\citep{circo} validation set, a composed image retrieval dataset with high-quality human annotations, consisting of 219 queries and 123K candidates in total.
+On average, 4.2 positive samples are labeled by humans per query.
+Table~\ref{tb:circo_result} presents mAP@5 for various retrievers and their reranking results.
+We directly use the models and code provided by the authors to obtain the results of MagicLens~\citep{magiclens}\footnote{\url{https://github.com/google-deepmind/magiclens}} and E5-V~\citep{e5v}\footnote{\url{https://github.com/kongds/E5-V}} retrievers.
+For our M-BEIR fine-tuned retrievers--$M^{\text{rand}}$(\clipsf{}), $M^{\text{hard}}$(\promptllavanext), $M^{\text{hard}}$(\nvembed) and \ourmodel{}--we directly use the same instructions as CIRR in M-BEIR for query encoding.
+First, we observe that our MLLM-based retrievers outperform MagicLens and E5-V. More importantly, reranking the top-10 retrieved candidates from different retrievers significantly improves mAP@5 by at least 7 points.
+This result demonstrates the effectiveness of prompting an MLLM as a reranker in composed image retrieval tasks.